danielneu/amazon-payments-advanced-doc/prerequisites.rst

 .. image:: /images/prerequisites_screenshot_13.png

+.. _prerequisites-registering-application-for-login-with-amazon:

 Registering application for Login with Amazon service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Login and Pay with Amazon work together to provide a great buyer experience.
-To use **Login with Amazon** you have to register the application (Magento extension) that will be allowed to access buyers accounts through your Amazon Payments seller account. **Login with Amazon** configuration settings can be accessed through :guilabel:`Login with Amazon` Seller Central page.
+To use **Login with Amazon** you have to register the application (Magento extension) that will be allowed to access buyers accounts through your Amazon Payments seller account. **Login with Amazon** configuration settings can be accessed through `Login with Amazon` Seller Central page.

 .. image:: /images/prerequisites_screenshot_19.png

-In the App Console register a new application by clicking the :guilabel:`Register new Application` button.
-The :guilabel:`Register Your Application` form will appear.
+In the App Console register a new application by clicking the `Register new Application` button.
+The `Register Your Application` form will appear.

 .. image:: /images/prerequisites_screenshot_20.png

 In the application details page, add basic details about your web site.
 These details will be used on your website and mobile apps (if applicable).

-* :guilabel:`Name Shown to Users`.
+* `Name Shown to Users`.
 This is the name displayed on the consent screen when the users agree to share the information with your web site.
-This name applies to Android, iOS, and website versions of your application.
+This name applies to website versions of your application.
-* :guilabel:`Description`.
+* `Description`.
 A description of your web site for Login with Amazon users.
-* :guilabel:`Privacy Notice URL`.
+* `Privacy Notice URL`.
 The Privacy URL is the location of your company privacy policy.
 It is also displayed on the consent screen.
 This link is displayed to users when they first login to your application (for example: `http://www.example.com/privacy.html`).
-* :guilabel:`Logo Image File`.
+* `Logo Image File`.
 This logo will represent your business or website on Amazon.
 The logo will be displayed as a 150x150 pixel image; if you upload a file of a different size, it will be scaled to fit.

-When you are finished, click :guilabel:`Save` to save your changes.
+When you are finished, click `Save` to save your changes.

 Add a Website to your Application
 '''''''''''''''''''''''''''''''''

-* From the Application screen, click :guilabel:`Web Settings`.
+* From the Application screen, click `Web Settings`.
 You will automatically be assigned values for Client ID, which identifies your website.

 .. image:: /images/prerequisites_screenshot_16.png

-* To add Allowed JavaScript Origins to your application, click :guilabel:`Edit`.
+* To add Allowed JavaScript Origins to your application, click `Edit`.

 An origin is the combination of protocol, your Magento shop domain name and port (for example: `https://www.example.com:8443`).
 Allowed origins must use the HTTPS protocol.
 If you are using a default port (443) you need only include the domain name of your shop (for example: `https://www.example.com`).